MooersLab/writingLogTemplate/README.md

 ## Instructions

 Instructions for using the writing log are found in the annotations in the template.
-You can use `logXXXXhiddenCommentsVer04.tex` which hides the comments to spare you the trouble of deleting them while retaining them for future reference.
+You can use [logXXXXhiddenCommentsVer04.tex](https://github.com/MooersLab/writingLogTemplate/blob/main/logXXXhiddenCommentsVer0.4.tex), which hides the comments to spare you the trouble of deleting them while retaining them for future reference.
+Replace XXX with the project number.

 Version 0.3 of the writing log is divided into four sections: